aqaPayam/NakhBot/docs/domain/06-business-rules-and-invariants.md

 Photos must be stored in object storage.

+Cloudflare R2 is the MVP object storage provider.

+Storage access must remain behind an S3-compatible provider abstraction so the storage provider can be replaced later without changing domain behavior.

 The app server must not be the permanent image store.

 Photos should be served through CDN URLs.